Strategic Intervention

 Cogenesis

-ACTIVEUniversal process ontology unifying SR, GR, and QM under a single causal cone.
-The framework everything else derives from.
+ACTIVEUniversal process ontology.
+SR, GR, and QM as projections of a single causal cone.
+Coherence, decoherence, and stabilization as the operating verbs of reality.
+Everything else derives from this.

 Agentic Pattern Engine